ralphjsmit/filament/docs/01-introduction/03-optimizing-local-development.md

 ## Enabling OPcache

 [OPcache](https://www.php.net/manual/en/book.opcache.php) improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
+This can significantly speed up your local development environment, especially for larger applications.

+### Checking OPcache status

 To check if [OPcache](https://www.php.net/manual/en/book.opcache.php) is enabled, run: